Social Media Patents & Privacy Data

 Even Facebook’s socioeconomic classification patent can be put to good use, in the right hands.
 We may want to validate the location of public services against socioeconomic data gathered from social networks, to avoid overlooking working-class communities.
 Nonprofits and other charitable organizations may also want to target their online outreach efforts to working-class communities.
 In addition, socioeconomic classification data can be used to test other algorithms (e.g., health care models) for economic bias.

-What about Privacy Laws?
+What about Privacy Laws on Social Media?

 Privacy laws, both domestic and international, also play a pivotal role.
 Facebook is under heavy scrutiny for its data handling practices from courts and regulators alike, making it difficult, if not impossible, for Facebook or a similar company to implement a nationwide social credit system in the near future.